Topological marker in three dimensions based on kernel polynomial method: 3D topological insulator

 where the sum is over all the sites inside the central cube and the impurity is placed at the center of this cube.
-Figure \ref{fig:all_six} (a), (b), (c), and (d) show the results for the four types of impurities that modify nonzero matrix elements $(M_{0},A_{0}-\Gamma^1,A_{0}-\Gamma^2,B_{0})$, which show numerical evidence that the modification of the marker extrapolates to approximately zero up to numerical precision in the thermodynamic limit $1/L^{3}\rightarrow 0$, suggesting that they do not change the global topological order just like what happens in 1D and 2D TIs.
-In contrast, for the other two types of impurities that modify zero matrix elements, the modification to the average marker saturates to a small but nonzero value at $1/L^{3}\rightarrow 0$, suggesting that the topological order is altered by the presence of these type of impurities.
+Figure \ref{fig:all_six} (a), (b), (c), and (d) show the results for the four types of impurities that modify nonzero matrix elements $(M_{0},A_{0}-\Gamma^1,A_{0}-\Gamma^2,B_{0})$, which show numerical evidence that the modification of the marker $\Delta{\cal C}$ extrapolates to less than $0.001$ in the thermodynamic limit $1/L^{3}\rightarrow 0$, suggesting that they do not change the global topological order just like what happens in 1D and 2D TIs.
+In contrast, for the other two types of impurities that modify zero matrix elements shown in Fig.~\ref{fig:all_six} (e) and (f), the modification to the average marker saturates to a small but nonzero value at $1/L^{3}\rightarrow 0$, of the order of $0.01$, suggesting that the topological order is altered by the presence of these types of impurities.
+We conclude that the response of 3D TIs to a single impurity is similar to 1D and 2D TIs, i.e., the impurity that modifies the zero matrix elements of the Hamiltonian changes the topological invariant, whereas the impurity that modifies the nonzero matrix elements does not, suggesting a universal response to impurities across different dimensions.